 ‘The player is a prospect’ – Lavrynenko on why FC Inhulets signed Gopey

-FC Inhulets manager Serhiy Lavrynenko stated the ‘prospect’ Stephen Gopey has informed the club’s decision to sign him.
+FC Inhulets manager Serhiy Lavrynenko stated the potential of Stephen Gopey heavily influenced the club’s decision to sign him.

 The 21-year-old signed a three-year deal for an undisclosed fee from Nigeria Professional Football League side Wikki Tourist.

-Despite joining the Petrove based outfit a few days to the commencement of the 2021-22 Ukrainian Premier League season, Gopey is already turning heads at the Inhulets Stadium.
+Despite joining the Petrove-based outfit a few days prior to the commencement of the 2021-22 Ukrainian Premier League season, Gopey is already turning heads at the Inhulets Stadium.

 Editors' Picks